 Notes on Haggai

 This is the only book in the entire Bible with exactly two chapters.
 Haggai appears after the exile in an anti-climactic time for Israel.
 The 70 years of exile are behind them.
 Jerusalem has been rebuilt.
-Cyrus, King of Persia, the reigning world power, has been replaced by Darius, who is amenable to the Jews.
-The good king is willing to allow Haggai and his people to rebuild their temple.
+Cyrus, King of Persia, monarch of the reigning world power, has been replaced by Darius, who is amenable to the Jews.
+The good king is willing to allow Haggai and his people to rebuild their Temple.
 Haggai serves along with Zerubbabel, the appointed governor, and Joshua, the high priest.
-This is a trio of godly men that Israel desperately needed during this time period.
+This was a trio of godly men that Israel desperately needed during this time period.
 You can find details about Haggai and his ministry in the Book of Ezra, chapters five and six.
 Haggai prophesies after the Jews have returned, following their seventy years in Babylon.
-This is the only book in the Bible with exactly two chapters.
-In the first chapter, the prophet gives the people the word from the Lord that the time has come to rebuild the Temple.
-They’ve been focused on building their own houses, now it’s time to build God’s house.
-The rebuilt Temple (thanks to Ezra and Nehemiah) is far, far less ornate and elegant that the original.
-But the prophet claims that its glory will exceed the original (2.9).
-That is because the Messiah will enter this one.
-Still, Herod would procure millions of Roman dollars to restore the Temple to its original outward glory.

 Notes on 1 Peter